KCL-BMEIS/OOP/week4B.md

 --
 - ... and it often means we can do something that we simply wouldn't be able to do otherwise!

+---
+class: info

+# Using external libraries

+Libraries come in many formats:

+## Header-only libraries

+- this is the simplest form
+- the library consists only of a set of header files
+- we only need to `#include` the appropriate header in our own code and compile and link as before

+--

+## Static libraries

+- the library consists of a set of header files, and a static archive file
+  - this is essentially a collection of multiple object files
+  - typically with the suffix `.a`
+- we only need to:
+  - `#include` the appropriate header in our own code and compile
+  - inform the linker to include the archive file when linking

+---
+class: info

+# Using external libraries

+## Dynamic libraries

+- the library consists of a set of header files, and a dynamic library file
+  - this is also a collection of multiple object files, but produced using different compiler options
+  - typically with the suffix `.dll` (Windows), `.dylib` (macOS), or `.so` (Unix/Linux)
+- we now need to:
+  - `#include` the appropriate header in our own code and compile
+  - inform the linker to include the dynamic library file when linking
+  - ensure the dynamic library is available in some expected location at run-time on the target system

+--
+When using dynamic libraries, the final executable does *not* contain the functionality in the library
+- this differs from header-only and static libraries,